 Another way we can stop a dog from biting a child is to teach the kid in advance when a dog should be left alone.

 Sometimes, it’s not that obvious.
 We’re used to dogs loving cuddles, kisses, and attention.

 However, there are a few telltale signs even a child can learn how to recognize.

 We can categorize them like this:

 - Eyes wide enough to see the whites

-If we notice any of these signs, we could be dealing with a scared dog.
-Therefore, it would be best to tell the child that the dog doesn’t want their company and would like to be left alone.
+Therefore, telling the child that the dog doesn’t want their company and would like to be left alone would be best.